Change in design culture

 - Experimenting with the use of materials passports and reversible building design protocols needs to be done in pilot projects (B–S).
 Not only will these practical experiments provide the necessary proof-of-concept(s), but they will also provide feedback to prepare these instruments for a broader use.

-- Lighthouse projects need to be set up (S), i.e. large scale demonstration and ‘first-of-its-kind’ projects, in which additive manufacturing and open building systems are combined for change-supporting and circular buildings.
-The scale of these projects will support experiments with circular business models, upfront capital costing and business and financial incentives.
+- Large-scale demonstration and ‘first-of-its-kind’ projects need to be set up (S–L), in which additive manufacturing and open building systems are combined for change-supporting and circular buildings.
+The scale of these projects will support experiments with circular business models, upfront capital costing, reverse logistics and business and financial Incentives.

 - To motivate building designers to take up reversible and circular building design, financial remuneration (S) for providing counselling for future transformations during the design stage might be sufficient.
 Yet, long term ‘Design-Build-Maintenance-Transform’ contracts through which building creators (architect, engineers and contractors) will actually manage the design transformation activities, will serve as an extra business stimulus for them.